 Deaths reported to the Coroner

 The coroner will investigate the circumstances of the death and do one of the following:

-- arrange a post mortem and when it is complete issue a cause of death certificate allowing the death to be registered;
+- arrange a post-mortem, and when it is complete, issue a cause of death certificate that allows the death to be registered;

 - arrange a post-mortem and hold an inquest; the coroner will then arrange for the death to be registered after the inquest has taken place.